McDaan/general/namada/README.md

     --amount 50 \
     --signer test
 ```
-Note: here I used a newly created address to be the signer - I just tried signing with the validator address and it works too.
+Note: here I used a newly created address to be the signer - I just tried signing with the validator address (*mandragora* in this case) and it works too.

 ## Flow of the sent assets
 *mandragora* > *testmasp* (*testmasp-addr*) > *testmasp2*(*testmasp-addr2*) > *mandragora*